aws-samples/aws-alexa-workshop-smarthome-lamp/README.md

 Make sure you click the Linux/OSX link to download the connection package.

-Note - Do not lose this zip file, it contains your private key file which cannot be retrieved again.
+* Note - **Do not lose this zip file, it contains your private key file which cannot be retrieved again.**

 Once you have downloaded the zip file you’ll be able to click the Next step link.

-Click Done to complete the Wizard
+* Click Done to complete the Wizard.

 ![](img/lab1-8.png)

-Note: Do not run the scripts on the last page of the wizard, just click Done.
-Those scripts are not used.
+* Do not need to run the scripts on the last page of the wizard, just click Done.

 ##	Step 4 - Adjust our “Thing” Security Policy
 The default security policy created by the above wizard will limit the topics your device can publish on.
 For the labs in this workshop we’re going to create a more open policy.
 So we need to find and edit the policy that has been created already.